New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Frequently Asked Questions about New York

-To find large vacation rentals in upstate New York for big groups, start by searching online vacation rental platforms, such as Lake, Rent By Owner or Vacasa, and filtering the search results by the number of guests, preferred location, and other desired amenities.
+To find large vacation rentals in upstate New York for big groups, search online vacation rental platforms, such as Lake, Rent By Owner or Vacasa, and filter the search results by the number of guests, preferred location, and other desired amenities.
 It’s a good idea to book in advance, especially during peak seasons, to ensure you find accommodations suitable for your large group.

 Yes, many lakes in New York offer boat and jet ski rentals for visitors.
 You can typically find rental shops or marinas around popular vacation lakes that provide various options, from pontoon boats to speedboats and jet skis.
 It’s best to research lake-specific information to find rental services and book in advance to ensure availability.